tototomate123/tuwunel/docs/development/hot_reload.md

 and the first crate, freeing the executable from all modules as no global binding ever occurs between them.

-![conduwuit's reload and load order diagram - created by Jason Volk](assets/reload_order.png)
+![Tuwunel's reload and load order diagram - created by Jason Volk](assets/reload_order.png)

 Proper resource management is essential for reliable reloading to occur.
 This is